andersonfernandes/andersonfernandes.dev/_posts/nvim-101.md

 The file **`init.lua`** is our startup file, the whole config that we are going to do will be sourced here.

 In the folder `lua` will be placed our lua files and modules.
 This folder and subfolders can have an `init.lua` file that will be used as an startpoint of the folder (like an `index.html`).
-We are going to create one module called `custom`, containing all of our main config files, like keymaps and theme config.
+We are going to create one module called `custom`, containing all of our main config files, like keymaps and plugins.

 The folder `after/plugin` will contain files that will be automativally sourced by nvim after the config placed at the root `init.lua`.
+Here we will do some post configurations like enabling and customizing plugins.

+## NeoVim 🤝 Lua

+Talk about vim lua interface.
+- vim object
+- vim.opt
+- vim.g
+- vim.cmd
+- vim.api
+- Talk about lua/custom/set.lua

+## Plugins

+- Talk about packer.lua
+- Main plugins(morhetz/gruvbox, eoclide/coc.nvim, dense-analysis/ale, junegunn/fzf.vim, tpope/vim-fugitive and mhinz/vim-signify, nvim-lualine/lualine.nvim and kyazdani42/nvim-tree.lua)
+- lua/custom/set.lua

+## Remaps

+- ...
+- add ref to the creator of keymap.lua (https://github.com/ThePrimeagen/.dotfiles/blob/master/nvim/.config/nvim/lua/theprimeagen/keymap.lua)

+## Wrapping up

+- Show my dotfiles
+- Kudos to ThePrimeagen on migrating to lua